 (c) regulation 12(3);

+relevant beverage product, in relation to a container, means the beverage product that the container is or was used for;

 Reporting Code means a document prepared by the CEO, as amended from time to time, setting out the information that the Coordinator is required to include on its website or in a report under Part 3 Division 3;

+reverse vending machine means a device from which refund amounts can be obtained by an operation that involves placing empty containers into the device, whether or not some other action is required to activate the device;

 scheme participant has the meaning given in section 47S(1) of the Act.

+(1A) In these regulations, a beverage product is an approved beverage product if a container approval that applies to the beverage product is in force.

+(1B) In these regulations —

+(a) an amount has been claimed or attempted to be claimed under a material recovery agreement for a container if the container is included in a quantity of containers for which an amount has been claimed or attempted to be claimed; and

+(b) an amount has been paid under a material recovery agreement for a container if the container is included in a quantity of containers for which an amount has been paid.

 (2) For the purposes of the definition of corresponding law in section 47C(1) of the Act, each of the following laws is prescribed to be a law corresponding to the Act —

 (a) the Environment Protection Act 1993 (South Australia) and any regulations made under that Act;